darioab2003/dat250/assigment7/expass7.md

+# Assignment 7

+## Introduction
+In this assignment, I focused on containerizing a Spring Boot application with PostgreSQL using Docker.
+I installed the PostgreSQL Docker image, configured the application to connect to the database, and documented the challenges and solutions encountered throughout the process.
+This report outlines the steps taken during the assignment, emphasizing key configurations and issues resolved.

 ## Step 1: Installing PostgreSQL Docker Image
 The first thing I did was install the PostgreSQL Docker image using the following command: